Search our forum for internships: https://ischool.arizona.edu/forum/internships-fellowships

 How do I register for an Independent Study (INFO 499) or Directed Research (INFO 492) or Honors Thesis (courses with an H)?

 The process for registering for an Independent Study (INFO 499) or an Honors thesis course is Handshake and is similar to the process described for 493 above.
 Independent Studies and Directed Research courses are approved by the faculty member supervising the project and the student's academic advisor.
 A School of Information faculty member can serve as your Site Supervisor if you wish to pursue an independent academic project to fulfill your internship requirement.

-Similarly, if you wish to pursue a Directed Research (INFO 492) under the guidance of a School of Information faculty member, you can complete the same application process described above if your Supervisor is a Core SI faculty member.
+Similarly, if you wish to pursue a Directed Research (INFO 492) under the guidance of a School of Information faculty member, you can complete the same Handshake application process described above if your Supervisor is a Core SI faculty member.
 Occasionally, on a case by case basis, a Directed Research class in another department (e.g., Math 392 or CSC 392) may serve as the Directed Research requirement.